The Patriot Post® · Profiles of Valor: Reconciliation Among Warriors

 Officially founded by an act of Congress in 1890, five years later, Chickamauga National Military Park was the site of a great reunion and picnic between former Confederate and Yankee combatants.
 Veterans came in large numbers for the formal park dedication as an act of healing from the bloodiest and most costly war in American history.

 For context regarding that reconciliation, more than 655,000 combat and related disease deaths occurred between 1861 and 1865, totaling more than 2% of the 31 million Americans at that time.
 That was 50% higher than the total losses in our nation’s second-most-costly conflict, World War II, 80 years later.
-The 405,000 WWII casualties represented 0.02% of the 140 million Americans in 1945, so the War Between the States casualties as a percentage of the population were 10 times higher.
+The 405,000 WWII casualties represented about 0.3% of the 140 million Americans in 1945, so the War Between the States casualties as a percentage of the population were seven times higher.

-In the last decade, I have had the humbling privilege of being a witness to individual reconciliation between friends and former combatants, including the return of MG Bill Raines (USA) and LtCol Bill Gauntt (USAF-POW) to find the latter’s crash site in Vietnam.
-My friend, Vietnam Vet Roger Helle (USMC), has returned many times to his former battleground where he was a breath from death in order to provide medical care for orphans.
+In the last decade, I have had the humbling privilege of being a witness to individual reconciliation between friends and their former combatants, including the return of MG Bill Raines (USA) and LtCol Bill Gauntt (USAF-POW) to find the latter’s crash site in Vietnam.
+My friend, Vietnam Vet Roger Helle (USMC), has returned many times to his former battleground where he was a breath from death, in order to provide medical care for and ministry to outcast orphans.

 A few months ago, a distinguished military officer and colleague, GEN B.B.
 Bell (USA, Ret.), made a trip to Fort Benning, Georgia, now renamed Fort Moore, where he had earned his Ranger Tab in 1969.
 B.B., a former tanker, was the recipient of the MG Adna Chaffee Award, the highest honor for Armor and Cavalry Soldiers, becoming a “Legend of Armor.”
 The first recipient was GEN George Patton.

 The segue here concerns the renaming of Ft.
 Benning to Ft.
-Moore and its namesake, whose heroic service and reconciliation with his former enemies B.B. and I recently discussed.
+Moore and its namesake, LTG Harold “Hal” Moore, whose heroic service is epic.
+Two decades ago when B.B. was a LTG, he and then-retired LTG Moore became good friends, and remained so until Moore’s passing.

 For the record, I equate the “political correction” of historic military installation names by the Biden/Harris regime with “historic cleansing,” such as tearing down statues.
 For many Army Rangers, Ft.
 Benning will always remain just that.

-But unlike some other relabeled military installations, Ft.
-Benning was renamed for a fitting exemplar, taking its name from famed Army officer LTG Harold “Hal” Moore.
+But, unlike some other relabeled military installations, Ft.
+Benning’s renaming to Ft.
+Moore was for a fitting exemplar.

 After Korea, he attended the Naval War College and also earned a master’s degree in International Relations from George Washington University.
 Then LTC Moore returned to Benning, where he commanded 2nd Battalion, 23rd Infantry, later to become a part of 11th Air Assault Division.

 In 1965, President Lyndon Johnson (D-TX) announced that he was sending “the Airmobile Division to Vietnam,” the first major deployment.
-Moore’s Battalion was redesignated 1st Battalion, 7th Cavalry of the 3rd Brigade, 1st Cavalry Division.
+Moore’s Battalion was re-designated 1st Battalion, 7th Cavalry of the 3rd Brigade, 1st Cavalry Division.
 The “airmobile cavalry” helicopter combat role was new and untested.
-Chattanooga native and Medal of Honor recipient CAPT Larry Taylor received that award for his actions as an air Cavalry Cobra pilot three years later.

 Moore is most remembered for his Battalion command during the week-long Battle of Ia Drang in 1965, the first major Vietnam battle between the U.S. Army and the NVA.
 Commencing on November 14, Moore’s Battalion was ordered to take on an air assault in the Ia Drang Valley, and at about noon that day, the North Vietnamese 33rd Regiment attacked their position.
 The fighting continued all day and into the days and nights that followed.